Hyvve-Movement/.github/profile/README.md

     **Challenge:**

-    Blockchains, like the Movement Bardock testnet inherently lack support for recurring payments, complicating the implementation of subscription-based services such as automated on-chain monthly payments for Hyvve Premium.
+    Blockchains, like the Movement Bardock testnet inherently lack support for recurring payments, complicating the implementation of subscription-based services such as **automated on-chain monthly payments** for **Hyvve Premium**.

     **Our Approach:**